enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-count.md

 {$count: "total.Number"}
 ```

-We will use the same example as in the previous insight.
-Only this time, we will add the `$count` stage.
+We will use the same example as in the previous insight, only this time we will add the `$count` stage.

 ```javascript
 db.pokemon.aggregate([